brewmycode/react-parcel-bootstrap-boilerplate/README.md

 # React App

-React boilerplate application with parcel bundler and bootstrap
+React boilerplate application with parcel bundler

 ## How to install